gentakojima/emojione-picker-ubuntu/README.md

 If you want to manually run it right now, just press `Alt+F2` and write the command `emojione-picker`.
 If you used the standalone installer and installed it just for the current user, you might need to specify the path to the program, that is `~/.local/bin/emojione-picker`.

-## Troubleshooting issues

-The indicator usually takes 3 to 5 seconds to load, but it can take up to 30 seconds in older computers.
-In *Settings*, enable the option *Low end computer mode* to reduce the number of menu items (and emojis).
-That should speed up loading time.
-Currently, this mode shows about 1100 emojis out of 1700, but I intend to lower that to about 900 in the future.

-The **emoji search window** can be pleace under the current active window, due to Unity/Compiz focus stealing prevention feature.
-Please take a look at issue #18.

 ## How to use it

 To use the picker: